Oleg Volkov: Career

 Upon completion of his studies, Mr. Volkov was appointed to the position of assistant professor to Maestro Merzhanov, and held this position until leaving for the United States in December 1990.
 While teaching at the Moscow Conservatory, Volkov split his time between pedagogy and a busy concert schedule enjoying many performances throughout USSR and Europe until his departure for the United States.
 Numerous successes at the international competitions led to the invitation to join the music faculty at the University of Maryland as a visiting professor.
-Along with this came remarkable praise, respect, and admiration from American critics and audiences alike.
+Along with this came praise, respect, and admiration from American critics and audiences alike.

 International concert pianist career took Volkov all around the world (from Chile to Japan).
 He has performed in the most prestigious concert halls including the Great Hall of Moscow Tchaikovsky Conservatory, The Kennedy Center, Lincoln Center in New York, South Bay Center for the Arts in California, as well as Tokyo Bunka Kaikan in Japan, Teatro Cervantes de Malaga in Spain, and many others.

-Since settling in the U.S, Volkov has gained critical and popular acclaim as a concert artist and a teacher.
+Since settling in the U.S., Volkov has gained critical and popular acclaim as a concert artist and a teacher.
 He has appeared in concerts in major cities throughout the United States, both as a solo artist and playing concertos with principal orchestras.
 Strong endorsement by Mstislav Rostropovich resulted in a performance with the National Symphony Orchestra in front of a sold-out crowd of over 5,000 people.
 Oleg Volkov also gave a Washington, DC premiere performance of Alfred Schnittke's Concerto for Piano and Strings at the Kennedy Center with the National Philharmonic Orchestra.

 In 1994, Volkov made a first return to his native country and gave a charitable tour of 14 recitals and orchestra performances along with numerous master classes in his native Russia with all the proceeds having been donated to music institutions to further foster their development.
-During Mr. Volkov’s Moscow visit, Russian radio and television made a 45-minute documentary covering his recital at Moscow Tchaikovsky Hall, his concerto performance at the Great Hall of the Conservatory, a master class and a special interview with the artist.
+During Mr. Volkov's Moscow visit, Russian radio and television made a 45-minute documentary covering his recital at Moscow Tchaikovsky Hall, his concerto performance at the Great Hall of the Conservatory, a master class and a special interview with the artist.
 In 1998, Volkov was awarded a prestigious Distinguished Artist of Russia award.

 Critical acclaim

-A dozen of Volkov’s recordings that cover musical styles from Haydn to Schnittke and released on Music Corporation of America (MCA), Melodia (USSR), Fontec (Japan), and Brioso Recordings (USA) labels have gained high critical acclaim:
+A dozen of Volkov's recordings that cover musical styles from Haydn to Schnittke and released on Music Corporation of America (MCA), Melodia (USSR), Fontec (Japan), and Brioso Recordings (USA) labels have gained critical acclaim: